INDICATION & IMPORTANT SAFETY INFORMATION for ULTOMIRIS® (ravulizumab-cwvz), INCLUDING BOXED WARNING

-Know the medications you take and the vaccines you receive.
+Know the medicines you take and the vaccines you receive.
 Keep a list of them to show your doctor and pharmacist when you get a new medicine.

 How should I receive ULTOMIRIS?

-- ULTOMIRIS is given through a vein by intravenous (I.V.) infusion usually over about 2 hours.
+- ULTOMIRIS is given through a vein by intravenous (I.V.) infusion usually over about 2 hours in adults.